hyoshizane/documentation/source/configuration_manual/authentication/ldap_authentication.rst

 These enable ``LDAP``to be used as ``passdb`` and ``userdb``.
-The userdb prefetch allows ``IMAP`` or ``POP3`` logins to do only a single LDAP lookup by returning the userdb information already in the passdb lookup. http://wiki.dovecot.org/UserDatabase/Prefetch has more details on the prefetch userdb.
+The userdb prefetch allows ``IMAP`` or ``POP3`` logins to do only a single LDAP lookup by returning the userdb information already in the passdb lookup.
+:ref:`authentication-prefetch_userdb` has more details on the prefetch userdb.

+For those setting parameters available in the ldap conf.ext (i.e, /etc/dovecot/dovecot-ldap.conf.ext shown in the above example), see :ref:`authentication-ldap_conf_ext_settings`